illinois-impact/ece408_project/readme.md

 We are going to suggest a set of possible optimizations for you to attempt.

-* Unroll + shared-memory Matrix multiply
 * Shared Memory convolution
-* Kernel fusion for unrolling and matrix-multiplication
 * Weight matrix (kernel values) in constant memory
 * Tuning with restrict and loop unrolling (considered as one optimization only if you do both)
-* An advanced matrix multiplication algorithm (register-tiled, for example)
 * Sweeping various parameters to find best values (block sizes, amount of thread coarsening)
 * Exploiting parallelism in input images, input channels, and output channels.
 * Multiple kernel implementations for different layer sizes
 * Input channel reduction: tree
 * Input channel reduction: atomics
 * Fixed point (FP16) arithmetic
+* Using Streams to overlap computation with data transfer
+* Kernel fusion for unrolling and matrix-multiplication
+* An advanced matrix multiplication algorithm (register-tiled, for example)
 * Using Tensor Cores to speed up matrix multiplication
 * ...